hugohir/usedcars/README.md

-# Cars4U: Used Car Market Insights and Pricing Prediction
+## Cars4U: Used Car Market Insights and Pricing Prediction

+Nov 20 2022 | Hugo Hiraoka | hhiraokawatts@gmail.com

+A linear regression model to predict prices of used cars.
+This is a supervised learning model.

-## Context
+### Context

 There is a huge demand for used cars in the Indian Market today.
 As sales of new cars have slowed down in the recent past, the pre-owned car market has continued to grow over the past years and is larger than the new car market now.
 Cars4U is a budding tech start-up that aims to find footholes in this market.